Watch: Creepy humanoid robot shows off new-and-improved gymnastics routine

-Boston Dynamics' creepy humanoid robot, Atlas, shows off a new level of gymnastic talent in the company's latest clip (below).
+Boston Dynamics' creepy humanoid robot, Atlas, shows off a new level of gymnastic talent in the company's latest clip.

 READ MORE: